-- The presentation will take place on a one-to-one basis between the independent assessor and the apprentice. - The way in which the content of the presentation is delivered is not prescriptive. - The apprentice must outline details of visual aids to be used and specify any equipment required when given notice of the presentation by the EPAO. - The EPAO should provide the apprentice with 2 weeks' notice of the presentation. - A minimum of 5 questions will be asked at the end of the presentation, follow-up questions are allowed and don't form part of the question number count. - The independent assessor will make the grading decision based on a holistic assessment of the project, presentation and questioning. - The independent assessor will make all grading decisions.
+- The presentation will take place on a one-to-one basis between the independent assessor and the apprentice. - The way in which the content of the presentation is delivered is not prescriptive. - The apprentice must outline details of visual aids to be used and specify any equipment required when given notice of the presentation by the EPAO. - The EPAO should provide the apprentice with 2 weeks' notice of the presentation. - A minimum of 5 questions will be asked at the end of the presentation, follow-up questions are allowed and don't form part of the question number count. - The independent assessor will make the grading decision based on both components in the assessment method. - The independent assessor will make all grading decisions.